The first- and second-order magneto-optical effects and intrinsically anomalous transport in 2D van der Waals layered magnets CrXY (X = S, Se, Te; Y = Cl, Br, I): Theory and computational details

 To calculate $\alpha_{xy}$ and $\kappa_{xy}$, the integral in Eq.~\eqref{eq:LB} is set in the range of [-1.0, 2.5] eV for semiconductors and [-1.0, 1.0] eV for metals, with the energy interval of 0.0001 eV.

 The first-principles density functional theory calculations were performed by utilizing the Vienna \textit{ab initio} simulation package (\textsc{vasp})~\cite{Kresse1993,Kresse1996}.
 The projector augmented wave (PAW) method~\cite{Blochl1994} was used and the generalized gradient approximation (GGA) with the Perdew-Burke-Ernzerhof parameterization~\cite{Perdew1996} was adopted to treat the exchange-correlation functional.
 Dispersion correction was performed at the van der Waals density functional (vdW-DF) level~\cite{Klime2009,LeeK2010,Klime2011}, where the optB86b functional was used for the exchange potential.
 For the ML and BL structures, the vacuum layer with a thickness of at least 15 {\AA} was used to avoid the interactions between adjacent layers.
 All structures were fully relaxed until the force on each atom was less than 0.001 eV$\cdot${\AA$^{-1}$}.
 To describe the strong correlation effect of the $d$ orbitals on Cr atom, the GGA+U method~\cite{Liecht1995} was used by taking appropriate parameters of U and J in the range of 4.05 $\sim$ 4.40 eV and 0.80 $\sim$ 0.97 eV~\cite{WANG2019293}, respectively.
+The values of U and J used for each compound are listed in supplemental Tab.~S1~\cite{SuppMater}.
 To obtain accurate MAE, a large plane-wave cutoff energy of 600 eV and a Monkhorst-Pack $k$-mesh of 15$\times$13$\times$1 were used.
-The spin-orbit coupling was included in the calculations of MAE, magneto-optical effects, and anomalous transport properties.
+The spin-orbit coupling (SOC) was included in the calculations of MAE, magneto-optical effects, and anomalous transport properties.
 The maximally localized Wannier functions were constructed by \textsc{wannier90} package~\cite{Arash2008}, and the $d$, $p$, and $p$ orbitals of Cr, \textit{X} (\textit{X} = S, Se, Te), and \textit{Y} (\textit{Y} = Cl, Br, I) atoms were projected onto the Wannier functions, respectively.
-The \textsc{isotropy} software~\cite{isotropy} was used to obtain magnetic space and point groups.
+Totally, there are 44 and 88 Wannier functions for ML and BL Cr\textit{XY}, respectively, which converged adequately the results of magneto-optical effects and anomalous transport properties.
+Similarly, the computational technique employing the maximally localized Wannier functions can be in principle used to calculate the physical quantities that are closely related to orbital angular momenta~\cite{Wozniak2020,Thorsten2020,Jonathan2020,Xuan2020}.
+The \textsc{isotropy} software~\cite{isotropy} was used to identify magnetic space and point groups.
+The workflow of the various codes used in our work is depicted in supplemental Fig.~S2~\cite{SuppMater}.